Noyz Narcos: Monster (2012–2014)

 On May 22, 2012, the single Game Over was published, anticipating the release of the rapper's fourth studio album, entitled Monster and initially planned for the end of the month.
-On November 23 by Propaganda Agency, the producers of Monster are announced: Denny The Cool, Joe Don, Frenetik Beat, Fritz da Cat, Fuzzy, Kiquè Velasquez, Mace, DJ Shablo, DJ Sine and The Ortopedic.
+On November 23 by Propaganda Agency, the producers of Monster are announced: Denny The Cool, Joe Don, Frenetik Beat, Fritz da Cat, Fuzzy, Kiquè Velasquez, Mace, Shablo, DJ Sine and The Ortopedic.

 On March 13, 2013, the album cover and the date of publication were announced, set for April 9.
 The same day it was announced the videoclip of Attica, published in the Noyz Narcos YouTube channel on March 18.
 The album was released by Propaganda Agency and distributed by Sony Music.
 Through Facebook, Propaganda Agency published the first seven dates of Monster Tour 2013 started on March 30 in Genoa.
 For the tour Noyz enlisted the help of DJ Genghis Khan, Chicoria and Gast.
 Monster was composed of various members of the Truceklan such as Chicoria, Metal Carter, Mystic One and Gast, even beyond Nex Cassel and Gionni Gioielli, Aban, Vacca and Tormento.
 There was another collaboration with Fetz Darko after Cinemacciaio and in the album there are two scratch of DJ Genghis Khan.
 The album debuted in seventh position of the Italian Ranked album.
 On April 18, the video Rob Zombie of Salmo in collaboration with Noyz was published, while on May 13 the third video clip from Monster was released, Alfa Alfa.

 On July 13, 2013, in Milan he opened the concert of Wu-Tang Clan and two days later he published the video clip of the title track Monster, directed by Trash Secco.
 Still in 2013, Noyz Narcos embarked on a series of collaborations, including one with Fritz da Cat in the song With or Without It (also attended by the Calibro 35), originally entered in Leaks and later in Fritz, and with DJ Genghis Khan in Casey Jones, inserted in the mixtape Rome Sweet Home.

 Between the end of 2013 and beginning of 2014, Noyz Narcos has published two other video clips extracted from Monster: Dope Boys and Drive Solo.
 The video clips were respectively published on November 20, 2013, and February 14, 2014.